marekmaskarinec/umboxs/static/docs/maintainer/guides/01-getting-started.md

 # Getting Started

-This guide will show you how to get started with publishing your own package.
+This guide will show you how to get started with publishing your own box.
 It assumes that you are already familiar with the `user/` section of the documentation.

-Just to recapitulate, you can create a new package like this:
+Just to recapitulate, you can create a new box like this:

 ```
-mkdir my_package
+mkdir my_box
-cd my_package
+cd my_box
 umbox init
 ```

-When you have your package ready, make sure it follows these rules:
+When you have your box ready, make sure it follows these rules:

 - You have chosen some kind of license.
 It's generally advised against using the GPL, but it's not prohibited.
-- You have written a proper readme file for your package.
-This file will be shown on your package's main page.
+- You have written a proper readme file for your box.
+This file will be shown on your box's main page.
-- You have properly set up your package's build.
+- You have properly set up your box's build.

-If you follow these rules, you can continue by registering your package.
-In your package directory, run this command:
+If you follow these rules, you can continue by registering your box.
+In your directory, run this command:

 ```
 umbox register